-- a) Fill in the table. - b) Determine the class that contains Q_1 and same for Q_3 .
+- a) Fill in the table. - b) Determine the class that contains the mode, the median, Q_1 and Q_3 .

 10.6.2 Box plot

 Definition.
 The Tukey diagram, more commonly called box plot, is a representation of the quartiles Q_1 , M_e , Q_3 and the extreme values b_0 and b_N of the distribution which gives a graphical information about the symmetry of the distribution.